waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **IMMEDIATE DATA MANAGEMENT:** Update Notepad, Markers, and WKG IMMEDIATELY after discovering new information.
 - **AGENT & TOOL PHILOSOPHY:** Use agents for high-level reasoning and planning.
 Use tools for computation and repetitive actions.
 Refine or delete them immediately if they are flawed.
 Do not treat agent output as infallible truth; it is a hypothesis to be tested.
 - **BATTLE STRATEGY REMINDER:** Always check a Pokémon's moveset before making a strategic switch in battle.
 My Onix had no Rock-type moves against Scyther.
-- **WARP_CARPET_RIGHT:** Test if this tile is activated by stepping onto it or by pressing a specific direction.

 ## V. Agent Usage Notes
-- **Farfetch'd Puzzle:** If I find the Farfetch'd again, I MUST use the `farfetchd_herder` agent to solve the herding part of the puzzle.
+- **Farfetch'd Puzzle:** Once I find the real twigs, I MUST use the `farfetchd_herder` agent to solve the herding part of the puzzle.
 The `quest_strategist` is for when the puzzle state fundamentally changes (e.g., the bird goes missing).